telliott99/MyMath/int-theory/ftc.rst

 A simple-minded view of the FTC is that it says that integration and differentiation are the reverse processes for each other.
 In fact, this connection is the fundamental insight of Newton and Leibnitz.

-However, it is important to emphasize that **the FTC is not the definition of integration**, but the  opposite.
+However, it is important to emphasize that **the FTC is not the definition of integration, but the opposite**.
 Integration is defined as the limit of Riemann sums of the interval.
 What the FTC does is to provide a process that comes to the same answer as the sum method, but without the pain.

 (see Bressoud from p.
 104 in the AP Calculus handout).